niks-yad/Weather_app_cdn/README.md

 # CDN Weather App

 ## Description
-CDN Weather App is a weather forecasting application developed by Nikhil Yadav.
 The application provides real-time weather updates, forecasts, air pollution levels, and other weather-related data for specified cities.
 This project is organized into server-side logic, client-side interactions, and dependency management to provide a comprehensive weather data experience.

 ## Features
 - Fetch and display weather conditions for any city.